Skip to main content

 At what community size does PayHOA become cheaper than Effortless HOA?

 Effortless HOA at $3/home/month reaches $49 at roughly 16 homes and $99 at 33 homes.
-PayHOA's $49/month base tier covers up to 50 units.
+PayHOA's $79/month billed annually base tier covers up to 50 units.
 PayHOA becomes cheaper at around 17 homes when comparing to the $49 base tier.
-For communities between 34 and 100 homes, PayHOA at $99/month is consistently cheaper than Effortless HOA's per-unit rate.
+For communities between 34 and 100 homes, PayHOA at $149/month billed annually is consistently cheaper than Effortless HOA's per-unit rate.

 Q&A